doughahn/unofficial-opf-guides/docs/organized-play/org-play.md

 <figure markdown>
 ![The New Player Organized Play Card](https://gmdoug.sfo3.digitaloceanspaces.com/paizo-orgCard.jpg){ loading=lazy }
-<figcaption>A New Player Organized Play Card given to a player; note the Organized Play ID and Confirmtaion Code.</figcaption>
+<figcaption>A New Player Organized Play Card given to a player; note the Organized Play ID and Confirmation Code.</figcaption>
 </figure>

 To activate your ID, or get a new one, follow these steps: